Director and Founder, LCSW

 JOHN D. KELLY

-Primary Therapist – LMSW – John earned his Masters of Social Work degree from Fordham University, and specializes in treatment for sex addiciton and trauma.
+Primary Therapist – LSCW – John earned his Master of Social Work degree from Fordham University, and specializes in treatment for sex addiction and trauma.
 In addition to individual therapy, John provides relationship restoration therapy for couples, and facilitates psychoeducation and process-oriented groups.
 Cognitive beharioral therapy, motivational interviewing, as well as Gestalt therapy and inner child experiential therapy are a few modalities John has experience using to help clients restore their lives and relationships.

 In the past, John worked for 17 years as a corporate banker and treasury management consultant for several Wall Street firms, and 10 years as a manager at a private golf club in New Jersey.